Tobyawo/Classification-model-for-predicting-Loan-defaulter-/README.md

 test.csv - you will use this to test your model.
 SampleSubmission.csv - is an example of what your submission file should look like.
 The order of the rows does not matter, but the names of the UIDs must be correct.
 You must predict growth_stage for the corresponding images.

-dataset used for training and testing this model can be downloadeded on Zindi through [this] (https://zindi.africa/hackathons/dsn-ai-bootcamp-qualification-hackathon/data).
+dataset used for training and testing this model can be downloadeded [here](https://zindi.africa/hackathons/dsn-ai-bootcamp-qualification-hackathon/data)on Zindi.